borkymcgee/InfiniTime-borkymods/README.md

 - ability to swipe left or right on the timer app while setting to increase/decrease the timer by 5 minutes [timer-swipe-jump5](https://github.com/borkymcgee/InfiniTime-borkymods/tree/timer-swipe-jump5)
 - ability to swipe left or right on notifications to dismiss them [ambi-notifications](https://github.com/borkymcgee/InfiniTime-borkymods/tree/ambi-notifications)
 - custom version text :3 [custom-version-text](https://github.com/borkymcgee/InfiniTime-borkymods/tree/custom-version-text)

+## In progress (there was an organizational change in the repo, this branch is rather broken rn and is not included in main), should be fixed and merged soon

+- added features to the the casio watchface [casio-plus](https://github.com/borkymcgee/InfiniTime-borkymods/tree/casio-plus)
+  - current weather
+  - artist/track/album of the current media
+  - ability to choose temperature unit for weather (also added this feature to PineTimeStyle)
+  - settings menu like PineTimeStyle to enable these new features
+  - display number of notifications

 ## Structure of this fork:
 - main branch: all of the mods merged together